 This is great news for both fish and borage oil when it comes to arthritis patients, but it’s critical to emphasize that the results were the same because taking too many supplements are simply a waste of money.

-Fish oil has been found to help prevent and kill various cancers including colon, prostate and breast.
-(13) Not only has research proven that it makes conventional cancer drugs more effective, it’s also an effective standalone therapy!
+Scientific studies have found that fish oil can help to prevent and kill various cancers including colon, prostate and breast.
+(14) Not only has research proven that it makes conventional cancer drugs more effective, it’s also an effective standalone therapy!

 A scientific review published in 2013 looked at omega-3 polyunsaturated fatty acids and prostate cancer prevention.
-They concluded that there is a great deal of evidence suggesting that omega-3s have antiproliferative effects in cancer cell lines, animal models, and humans.
+They concluded that there is a great deal of evidence suggesting that omega-3s have antiproliferative effects – which means they inhibit cancer cell growth – in cancer cell lines, animal models, and humans.
 In addition, the “direct effects on cancer cells” and indirect anti-inflammatory effects on the immune system fighting the cancer likely contribute to the ability of omega-3 fatty acids to inhibit tumor growth.
-(8)
+(15)

 6. Cardiovascular Disease

-According to the Cardiovascular Research Institute in Maastricht in Netherlands, “Epidemiological studies showed that replacing fat by carbohydrate may even be worse and that various polyunsaturated fatty acids (FA) have beneficial rather than detrimental effects on CVD outcome.”
-This includes, they continue, fish-oil fatty acids with anti-inflammatory properties, which can help prevent and reverse a plethora of cardiovascular diseases.
-(9)
+According to the Cardiovascular Research Institute in Maastricht in Netherlands, “Epidemiological studies show that replacing fat with carbohydrates may even be worse [than the Western-type high-fat diet] and that various polyunsaturated fatty acids (FA) have beneficial rather than detrimental effects on CVD (cardiovascular disease) outcome.”
+This includes, they continue, fish-oil fatty acids with anti-inflammatory properties, which can help to prevent and reverse a plethora of cardiovascular diseases.
+(20)

 We’ve already seen that fish oil can help with depression-like symptoms in rats, but what about people?
-A study published in the journal Nutritional Neuroscience published evaluated the effects of fish oil supplementation on prefrontal metabolite concentrations in adolescents with major depressive disorder.
-There was a 40% decrease in major depression disorder symptoms in addition to marked improvements in amino acid and nutrition content in the brain; specifically, the right dorsolateral prefrontal cortex.
-(11)
+A study published in the journal Nutritional Neuroscience evaluated the effects of fish oil supplementation on prefrontal metabolite concentrations in adolescents with major depressive disorder.
+Researchers found that there was a 40 percent decrease in major depression disorder symptoms in addition to marked improvements in amino acid and nutrition content in the brain; specifically, the right dorsolateral prefrontal cortex.
+(22)

 9. Eye Disorders

-Fish oil has been shown to reverse dry eye, age-related eye disorders like cataracts.
-This past March, French researchers evaluated 290 patients with age-related macular degeneration (AMD) and they discovered that dietary oil fish and seafood intake were significantly lower in AMD patients.
-Due to the high EPA and DHA levels, it was concluded that people at risk for neovascular AMD should take fish oil supplements.
+There’s more good news when it comes to fish oil and eye health and it’s just not just for diabetic this time.
+Fish oil has been shown to reverse age-related eye disorders.
+In March 2014, French researchers evaluated 290 patients with age-related macular degeneration (AMD) and they discovered that dietary oil fish and seafood intake were significantly lower in AMD patients.
+Due to the high EPA and DHA levels in fish oil, it was concluded that this kind of nutritional intervention could especially benefit those at high risk for neovascular age-related macular degeneration.
+(25)